NealsSec/NealsSec.github.io/writeups/RE/hardware/netis/netis.md

 # Logic Analysis

-[//]: # (I will want to expand this portion)

-By using the logic analyzer I was able to determine that the baud rate was 38400 with no flow control.

-[//]: # (I will also need a picture here)

-# UART

-After discovering the settings I would need to use to interface with this UART using my logic analyzer I connected the device to my Bus Pirate using the standard 10 pin cable included with it while making sure **not** to connect to 3 Volt to 3 Volt and to connect TX on the router to RX on the Bus Pirate and vice versa.

-To determine the settings I used a Saleae 8 channel logic analyzer for simplicity as it is the easiest logic analyzer I have ever used and gets results quickly.
+To determine the settings for the UART I used a Saleae 8 channel logic analyzer for simplicity as it is the easiest logic analyzer I have ever used and gets results quickly.
 I attached one channel to the TX pin on the router so that I could determine the baud rate and other settings for connecting to my Bus Pirate as a bridge.
-I then connected ground to ground and ran the auto UART analyzer with Saleae's software.
+I also connected ground to ground to complete the circuit and ran the auto UART analyzer with Saleae's software.

 ![Saleae Connected to Board](pics/5.jpg)